 Below are summer conferences and programs, in chronological order, that will be hosted on the Mount Holyoke College campus for the summer of 2015.
 Please contact the conferences directly for more information about their registration process and program content.

-Study Online: Earn credits from anywhere with online courses in Elementary Japanese, The Hunger Games: Young Adult Dystopia in Popular Culture, Chinese Hollywood through the Lens of Visual Literacy, and Social Psychology.
+Study Online: Earn credits from anywhere with online courses such as Introduction to Creative Writing, Currents in Contemporary Art, Chinese Hollywood, and Social Psychology.
 Take a course with a Mount Holyoke College professor and earn college credit even if you are far away from South Hadley this summer.

 June 6 – August 14, 2015

 The promote discussion and the free exchange of ideas at the research frontiers of the biological, chemical, and physical sciences.
 Scientists with common profession interests come together for a full week of intense discussion and examination of the most advanced aspects of their field.
 These conferences provide a valuable means of disseminating information and ideas in a way that cannot be achieved through the usual channels of communication – publications and presentations at large scientific meetings.